Highlander III: The Sorcerer poster

 The inciting incident occurs at 12 minutes when An archaeological excavation accidentally frees Kane and his followers from their centuries-long imprisonment in the Japanese cave, releasing Connor's deadliest enemy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Kane kills immortal Sunda and takes his power, then psychically reaches out to Connor, forcing Connor to acknowledge he must return to the Game and face his past., moving from reaction to action.
+This indicates the protagonist's commitment to Kane kills immortal Sunda and takes his power, then psychically reaches out to Connor, forcing Connor to acknowledge he must return to the Game and face his past., moving from reaction to action.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Kane overpowers Connor in battle and buries him alive, seemingly killing him.
-Connor experiences visions of death and faces the loss of everything he fought to protect., demonstrates the protagonist at their lowest point.
+Connor experiences visions of death and faces the loss of everything he fought to protect., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Connor breaks free from his grave, spiritually reborn with clarity about his purpose.
 He synthesizes Nakano's wisdom with his own experience, ready to face Kane with full acceptance of who he is., demonstrating the transformation achieved throughout the journey.